codePratyusha/EthiSpotifyProject/README.md

 # EthiSpotifyProject
 Purpose: To use Spotify listening data, specifically the songs a user streams, to predict individuals’ mental state (i.e. emotion and mood).

+# Authors
-# Authors: Aparajita Rana, Pratyusha Majumder, Solana Liu
+Aparajita Rana, Pratyusha Majumder, Solana Liu

 # Running Programs
 Please change tokens/secrets/etc to your API keys when you sign up for a developer account of Spotify and Genius API.